petrogaida/nginx-consul-docker/README.md

         - image name should use only alpha/numeric and dash symbols for correct work.
         - add labels "SERVICE_TAGS: production" (consul registers only services with tag production) and SERVICE_80_NAME : <your microsevice name> (remember this value it will be used in consul).
 3. Go to root folder and open file *consul_watches_config.js*.
-Add new item to watches collection with **_ your microsevice name _** and *registerderegister.sh* handler.
+Add new item to watches collection with **_your microsevice name_** and *registerderegister.sh* handler.
 You can write your own handler for specific services.
 4. Go to *./nginx folder*.
 Open *app.conf* and add a new upstream with **_your microsevice name_**
     notes: upstream name must be the same as your SERVICE_80_Name, mapping is using those fields.
-5. Go to *./nginx/services folder*. and create a new file with a routes for new added microservices.
+5. Go to *./nginx/services folder*. and create a new file with routes for new added microservices.
 6. Restart nginx plus and consul container.